 Withdrawal from University

-- Failure to comply with this procedure will result in the recording of an “F” on the student’s permanent record.
+- Failure to comply with this procedure will result in course failure and a final grade of “NF” will be recorded on the student’s permanent record

 - Withdrawing from the University means withdrawing from all registered courses.
 This is only permitted with a grade of “W” during the period prior to the last day to withdraw each semester.
 After the last day to withdraw, a grade in each course must be assigned.